slanska/flexilite/README.md

 # flexilite

+> "Smart data structures and dumb code works a lot better than the other way around."
+> Eric S. Raymond, The Cathedral and The Bazaar.

 #What is Flexilite?
 Flexilite ("F") is a node.js library and set of SQL scripts to convert ordinary SQLite database into repository of data classes, objects